voxpupuli/crafty/README.md

 ### puppet/ha

-In our [puppet/ha](puppet/ha) example, we have established a robust infrastructure consisting of a Certificate Authority (CA) server and three Puppet compile servers.
+In the [puppet/ha](puppet/ha) example, we have established a robust infrastructure consisting of a Certificate Authority (CA) server and three Puppet compile servers.
 To ensure high availability and efficient distribution of workloads, we've incorporated a NGINX load balancer.
 Additionally, there's a dedicated test node for thorough testing and validation.

 For a comprehensive understanding of our setup, please refer to the detailed information provided in the dedicated [README.md](puppet/ha/README.md).

 ### puppet/minimal

-In [puppet/minimal](puppet/minimal) example we bundle puppetserver, puppetdb and postgres together.
+In the [puppet/minimal](puppet/minimal) example we bundle puppetserver, puppetdb and postgres together.

 For a comprehensive understanding of our setup, please refer to the detailed information provided in the dedicated [README.md](puppet/minimal/README.md).

+### puppet/pps_only

+In the [puppet/pps_only](puppet/pps_only/) example a puppetserver instance is started.
+For the ones who only want to run a standalone puppetserver without puppetdb.
+Mainly used for testing `voxpupuli/puppetserver` builds.

 ## Kubernetes